pnpsuM/pnpsuM/README.md

 - 👋 Hi, I’m @pnpsuM

-- I’m currently learning estimating SOC / SOH state via deep learning approach.
+- In the graduate school of Dongguk University, I am researching SOC prediction of secondary batteries via deep learning approach.
 - I’m looking to collaborate on deep learning architecture design (especially secondary battery adaptive).
-- Also I'm in to computer mathematics and software engineering.
+- I'm also interested in Discrete Mathematics and Software Engineering.